alextedesco/alextedesco/README.md

 - 📒 Majoring in Computing & Information Technologies - Minoring in Journalism
 - 🖼️ I have 5+ years of video editing and graphic design experience working with some of the top sports media companies in the world
-- 📽️ I operate a YouTube channel with 20K+ subscribers that focuses on short form daily NFL content.
+- 📽️ I operate a YouTube channel with 25K+ subscribers that focuses on short-form daily NFL content.
-- 🏈 I am avids sports enjoyer.
+- 🏈 I am an avid sports enjoyer.
 My favorite teams are the Buffalo Bills, Los Angeles Clippers, Los Angeles Dodgers, and the Buffalo Sabres

 ---